 There were twenty-one students in Adam’s first-grade class.
 Many of the faces in this classroom were ones whom Adam would recognize again and again over the course of their education together, and who would recognize him back.
 Their teacher was a Mrs. Lavelle, and she shared with them her plans for the school year to come: the kids would be acting in several plays, and going on a field trip to the Beardsley Zoo, in nearby Bridgeport.
 There was also one feature of Mrs. Lavelle’s classroom, itself, that was unique: hers was the home of Sandy Hook’s “Culture Corner,” which meant that each month, a section of the classroom would be transformed into a series of exhibits about another civilization found somewhere around the globe — from Chinese New Year, to the mysterious circular calendars of ancient Mexico.

 On picture day, Mrs. Lavelle led her class into the auditorium at Sandy Hook Elementary for their group photo.
 She positioned Adam immediately in front of herself; he is seen wearing a white turtleneck sweater, patterned with racecars.
-His expression looks as though he was trying to smile — but, standing among his new peers, the boy’s face is tense, bug-eyed, portraying something closer to confused alarm.
+His expression looks as though he was trying to smile — but, standing among his new peers, the boy’s face is tense, and bug-eyed, conveying something closer to confused alarm.